 If the Tribunal appoints a guardian or financial manager for a person, then the Tribunal may provide information, such as reports, to the guardian or financial manager so they can make informed decisions for the person.

-For more information, refer to the fact sheet Supply of information to the Guardianship Division [PDF, 46kB].
+For more information, refer to the fact sheet Providing information to the Guardianship Division [PDF, 46kB].

 If an application to the Tribunal about you, the applicant will be told that they need to give you a copy of the application.
 A copy of the application will also be sent to the other parties to the hearing, such as your spouse or carer.

 A Tribunal officer will contact you to discuss the application, to seek your views about the application to give you information about the Tribunal’s procedures.